chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 ## SPAKE2+ {#spake2plus}

-This protocol appears in {{TDH}} and is proven secure in {{UCAnalysis}}.
-Let w0 and w1 be two integers derived by hashing the password pw with the identities of the two participants, A and B. Specifically, w0s || w1s = PBKDF(len(pw) || pw || len(A) || A || len(B) || B), and then computing w0 = w0s mod p and w1 = w1s mod p.
+Let w0 and w1 be two integers derived by hashing the password pw with the identities of the two participants, A and B. Specifically, compute w0s || w1s = PBKDF(len(pw) || pw || len(A) || A || len(B) || B),
+and then w0 = w0s mod p and w1 = w1s mod p.
 If both identities A and B are absent, then w0s || w1s = PBKDF(pw), i.e.,
 the length prefix is omitted as in {{setup}}.
+If both identities A and B are unknown at the time of deriving w0 and w1, w0s and w1s are computed as if both identities were absent.
+They however SHOULD be included in the transcript TT if the parties exchange those prior to or as part of the protocol flow.
 The party B stores the verification value pair L=w1\*P and w0.

 Note that standards such as NIST.SP.800-56Ar3 suggest taking mod p of a